Guidelines for Recording Students During Online Classes

 To address these legal requirements, and to protect the privacy of our online students, the following procedure and guidelines have been developed.

-If your online, blended or hybrid class includes synchronous (live) sessions and you plan to record these sessions, we ask that you institute this new procedure beginning in Spring 2018 and for any online, blended or hybrid class that you may offer in the future.
+If your online, blended or hybrid class includes the recording of students (e.g. synchronous sessions, student presentations), we ask that you institute this new procedure for any online, blended or hybrid class that you may offer in the future.

 1. Syllabus Statement to Inform Students of Recording:

-To avoid any penalties under the Illinois Eavesdropping Statute, students should be notified via the class syllabus that they may be recorded during synchronous sessions.
+To avoid any penalties under the Illinois Eavesdropping Statute, students should be notified via the class syllabus that they may be recorded during recorded during course activities such as synchronous sessions.
 This should be implemented by adding the “syllabus statement” and “privacy statement” linked below, to your course syllabus:

 2. Block Video Downloads by Students:

-To limit the circulation of recorded online synchronous sessions beyond the classroom, and their possible use for “commercial purposes” as described in the Illinois Publicity Act, students’ ability to download video recordings will be restricted beginning in Spring 2018.
-All four systems currently used by Loyola for recording (Adobe Connect, Panopto, Zoom, and Kaltura) will be set to prevent students from downloading videos.
+To limit the circulation of recordings of students (e.g. recorded synchronous sessions, student presentations) beyond the classroom, and their possible use for “commercial purposes” as described in the Illinois Publicity Act, students’ ability to download video recordings will be restricted beginning in Spring 2018.
+All systems currently used by Loyola for recording (Panopto, VoiceThread, and Zoom) will be set to prevent students from downloading videos.
 This will not impact students’ ability to view the recordings when the student has an internet connection.
-There will be no change to faculty ability to download video recordings.
+If there is a need for students to download specific recordings, please contact the Office of Online Learning for guidance (email@example.com).
+Faculty retain the ability to download recordings.

 3. Written Consent of Students:

-In alignment with Illinois law and the University Privacy Statement (above), instructors who wish to use an online class recording, that includes student activity, beyond the class in which it was recorded, may do so only with the informed written consent of the students involved or if all student activity is removed from the recording.
-A release form created by the Office of General Counsel must be signed by students.
+In alignment with Illinois law and the University Privacy Statement (above), instructors who wish to use an online class recording that includes student activity beyond the class in which it was recorded may do so only with the informed written consent of the students involved or if all student activity is removed from the recording.
+A release form created by the Office of the General Counsel must be signed by students (Appendix A).
 We are currently working with ITS to develop a digital consent form that will allow for a student’s digital signature.
 This will enable online students to more easily access and sign this required form.
+Details regarding accessing and storing written consent forms was sent to all online faculty in January 2019.

 4. Recording Guidelines for Online Faculty:

-Faculty are asked to follow the following guidelines regarding recording online synchronous sessions:
+Faculty are asked to follow the following guidelines regarding recording students in online classes:

 - Only store recordings on Loyola-approved systems that restrict access to class members (ITRS can provide instructions).

-- Inform students that recordings will only be available to members of that class and that all recordings will be unavailable to students in the class when the Sakai course is unpublished (i.e. shortly after the course ends, per the Sakai administrative schedule: https://www.luc.edu/itrs/sakai/sakaiadministrativeschedule/)
+- Inform students that recordings will only be available to members of that class and that all recordings will be unavailable to students in the class when the Sakai course is unpublished (i.e. shortly after the course ends, per the Sakai administrative schedule)

 - Inform students that video recordings cannot be downloaded and can only be viewed when the student has an internet connection.

-- Request that students share any concerns they may have about being recorded privately with the instructor prior to the first synchronous session and provide an option for students who request not to be recorded to participate via audio-only.
+- Request that students share any concerns they may have about being recorded privately with the instructor prior to the first recording (e.g. the first synchronous session) and provide an option for students who request not to be recorded to participate via audio-only.